-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-To add one to your home, call your nearest expert for smart thermostat installation in Marshalltown.
+That’s why more homeowners are considering adding devices like a Nest to their homes.
+If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Marshalltown.

-From automated scheduling to energy efficiency monitoring, Nest makes securing your sense of comfort effortless.
+From automated scheduling to energy efficiency monitoring, Nest helps make securing your sense of comfort effortless.

 1. How to Reset a Nest Thermostat

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: A reset erases some or all of your settings.
+People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, first write down your temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down and starts it back up while remembering your settings.
-You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+• Restart: Shuts your Nest down before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

 • Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Network: By selecting a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
+• Network: If you select this reset option, it erases connection info and your Nest can no longer connect to Wi-Fi.
 It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi